 Click Save Changes at the bottom of the Gmail settings window.
 You can now open up a new email window to see your signature.

 If you want to change your Gmail signature, click on the pencil icon next to the signature in Settings.
-You will then be able to change the signature whichever way you wish.
+You will then be able to change the signature in whichever way you wish.

 How to add a signature in Gmail via Templates (desktop)

 You may, however, be one of those people who doesn’t necessarily need to use the signature in every email.
 So it may get a bit annoying having to delete it every time you open up an email to reply or forward.
 If you fall into this camp, you will like this nifty little email hack.
 Gmail has a feature called Templates (previously known as Canned Responses), and this is an add-on you can activate in the Advanced section of the Settings.

 - When you switch this on, you’ll now see a new Templates feature when you click the three vertical dots on the bottom right-hand side of an email window.